 Ekopia launched a new community currency in May 2002 – the Eko, with the support of the Hygeia Foundation.

-The Eko is a local currency system designed as a working alternative to £s Sterling in economic transactions, to be a viable replacement for the pre-existing “blue money” system and as a complement to LETS.
+The Eko is a local currency system designed as a working alternative to £s Sterling in economic transactions, to be a viable replacement for the pre-existing “blue money” system and as a complement to local LETS schemes.

 - Phoenix Shop